 partnership with Agence Francaise de Development (AFD) and the National Power Training Institute

-(NAPTIN) has launched an electricians’ training programme.
+(NAPTIN) has launched an electricians’ training programmed.

 This is set to give a significant boost to a sector with limited local human and institutional capacities.